 I agree with this wholeheartedly, Tom.
 However, it's not a bad thing to have obligations.
 I take care of my kids because I love them, I get a lot out of being around them, and taking care of them makes me feel closer to them.
 But I'm also obligated to do this because I'm their parent.

 It's the same thing with honoring our Lord.
 I'd like to know what priests have told you that you can only go 2-3 times a month, but they are wrong.
 Seriously wrong.
 We do have an obligation to participate in the Mass, because we are one body.
 Doing spiritual things by yourself on Sunday or a Holy Day of Obligation instead of with your local Church contradicts the communal, Christian way of life.
 Remember that attending Mass on Sunday and Holy Days is one of the Precepts of the Church.
-Remember, the priest says during Mass, "Pray brethren, that my sacrifice and yours may be acceptable to the Father."
+Also remember, the priest says during Mass, "Pray brethren, that my sacrifice and yours may be acceptable to the Father."
 The priest makes this sacrifice on our behalf... but he can't do that if we're not there!
 If the Eucharist is the source and summit of Christian life, to not attend the Sacrifice of the Mass on Sunday, and instead simply do some other random devotion, doesn't cut it.
-Why would we willingly cut ourselves off from the source and summit of life, Chris?
-And Here's what the Church teaches about the precepts, straight from the CCC:
+Why would we willingly cut ourselves off from the source and summit of life, Tom?
+And here's what the Church teaches about the precepts, straight from the CCC:

 2041: The precepts of the Church are set in the context of a moral life bound to and nourished by liturgical life.
 The obligatory character of these positive laws decreed by the pastoral authorities is meant to guarantee to the faithful the indispensable minimum in the spirit of prayer and moral effort, in the growth in love of God and neighbor.Going to Sunday Mass is more than just "optimal"; it's indispensable!
 This doesn't come from a bunch of random guys, Chris.
-If we believe that Jesus and the Church are one, and that He is the Head of the Church, then it's obvious these teaching of the Church come from Christ Himself.
+If we as Catholic Christians believe that Jesus and the Church are one, and that He is the Head of the Church, then it's obvious these teaching of the Church come from Christ Himself.

 Tom: It was a more modern, young priest.
 And I'm not saying it's good or even OK to skip mass.
 It's probably a sin.
 I just don't think it's a mortal sin.
 If it is, why isn't the Pope and every bishop and priest telling everyone that?
 They barely talk about sin at all, or judgement, or Hell.
 The more modern way to look at it is that you end up in a Hell of your own making because you reject Christ to the very end.
 An otherwise good Christian doesn't just end up in Hell for something so minor as skipping mass one Sunday.
 If so, almost everyone would be going to Hell.
 I find a lot of these people so eager to condemn everyone to Hell are utter hypocrites and totally ignore sins they themselves commit.